LoFP LoFP / t1078

 developers may leverage third-party applications for legitimate purposes in google workspace such as for administrative tasks.

-false positives may occur when users are using a vpn or when users are traveling to different locations.
+false positives may occur when users are using a vpn or when users are traveling to different locations for legitimate purposes.

 federation settings being modified or deleted may be performed by a system administrator.